Every RVer Needs to Know About Escapees CARE

 This Is What a Community Looks Like

 Kay Peterson started Escapees because she believed in Sharing and Caring.
-Dave Condit spent years running CARE and is now living inside the very thing he helped create.
+Dave Condit has spent years running CARE.
+Crystal is there too helping to carry this amazing organization forward.
+Dan shows up every few months to serve.

 This is what a community looks like when it actually shows up for its own.